Momase Region

 Momase Region is one of four regions of Papua New Guinea.
-Its largest city is Lae, the second city of the nation.
-The name Momase is a portmanteau of the constituent provinces, Morobe, Madang and Sepik (East and West).
+Its largest city is Lae, the second-largest city of the country.
+The name Momase is a portmanteau of its four constituent provinces: Morobe, Madang, and Sepik (East Sepik and West Sepik).
 Momase is by far the most linguistically diverse region of Papua New Guinea.

-Subdivision
+Provinces

-The Region is administratively divided into four provinces:
+The region is administratively divided into four provinces: